ashbellett/ashbellett.github.io/_posts/_probability/probability-spaces.md

 Events $$A,B\subseteq\Omega$$ are **independent events** if and only if their joint probability is the product of their marginal probabilities, $$\mathbb{P}\left(A\cap B\right)=\mathbb{P}\left(A\right)\,\mathbb{P}\left(B\right).$$ Disjoint events with non-zero probability of occurring are not independent events.

+Independence implies that the occurrence of one event does not affect the probability of another event occurring.

 A finite collection of $$k>2$$ events $$E_1, \ldots, E_k$$ are **pairwise independent** if $$E_i$$ and $$E_j$$ are independent for every pair of events $$E_i, E_j\in \left(E_1,E_2,\ldots,E_k\right)$$:

 $$\mathbb{P}\left(E_i\cap E_j\right)=\mathbb{P}\left(E_i\right)\,\mathbb{P}\left(E_j\right)\,\,\forall\,i,j\in \left(1,2,\ldots,k\right),\,i\neq j.$$